Master's Thesis Examinations

 • Review the Library’s thesis formatting guide and make any necessary formatting changes.

-• Check your thesis or research portfolio length. the rules (see Master's Thesis Regulations 4.b) are that a 120-point thesis or research portfolio word limit is 40,000 words, including bibliography, footnotes or endnotes and essential appendices.
+• Check your thesis or research portfolio length.
+The rules (see Master's Thesis Regulations 4.b) are that a 120-point thesis word limit is 40,000 words, including bibliography, footnotes or endnotes and essential appendices.
 The limit is 30,000 words for a 90 point thesis.
-Some programmes have lower word counts, so check with your School if you're unsure.
-If you are over the word count, you will need to apply for permission to extend your word count as you will need special permission from the Dean of the Faculty of Graduate Research (Dean FGR).
+Some programmes have lower word counts, so check with your school if you're unsure.
+If you are over the word count, you will need to complete a Permission to Exceed the Word Limit form in Panoho as this requires special permission from the Dean of the Faculty of Graduate Research (Dean FGR).
 Don’t leave this to the last minute, as it will delay your examination and could result in you having to register and pay fees for an extra month if your request is declined and you need to edit your thesis.

-• If necessary, apply for permission to withhold access to your thesis or research portfolio.
+• If necessary, apply for a Thesis Embargo in Panoho.
 You may wish to do this if it contains sensitive material or material with potential commercial value.
 For more information, visit Thesis availability

 How to submit your Master’s thesis or research portfolio